-Construction will generate noise and vibration, with the potential to affect residential properties in the locality of the works.
+Construction work will generate noise and vibration, potentially impacting residential properties in the locality of the works.
 Expected to be significant for those properties immediately adjacent to the cut and cover tunnel as bored piled walls are formed over a significant length.
-Noise and vibration limits during construction will be specified within a Construction Environmental Management Plan (CEMP).
+Noise and vibration limits during construction will be specified within a Construction Environmental Management Plan (CEMP) following noise and vibration monitoring.
 The approach will be agreed between the Contractor and the Environmental Health Officer of Perth & Kinross Council.
-The Contractor will also be required to develop and implement a Noise and Vibration Management Plan to meet the requirements set-out in the CEMP.
+The Contractor will also be required to develop and implement a Noise and Vibration Management Plan to meet the requirements set out in the CEMP.